 Holley Canal Park

-There are a lot of confusing directions to find Holley Canal Falls from the canal path.
-Just know if you are on the Erie Canalway Trail you are on the wrong side of the canal to find the falls.
+To find Holley Canal Falls from the canal path, there are a lot of confusing directions.
+If you are on the Erie Canalway Trail, you are on the wrong side of the canal to find the falls.
 Cross over the canal using the lift bridge.
-There you will also find a lovely restroom!
+You will also find a lovely restroom there.

 Canal Overflow